photoprism/photoprism-docs/docs/getting-started/docker.md

 ```

 !!! danger ""
-    Please change `PHOTOPRISM_ADMIN_PASSWORD` so that PhotoPrism starts with a **secure initial password**.
+    Always change `PHOTOPRISM_ADMIN_PASSWORD` so that PhotoPrism starts with a **secure initial password**.
-    Never use `photoprism`, or other easy-to-guess passwords, on a public server.
+    Never use easy-to-guess passwords or default values like `insecure` on publicly accessible servers.
     A minimum length of 4 characters is required.

-!!! attention ""
-    Make sure there is enough disk space available for creating thumbnails and verify file system permissions
-    before starting to index: Files in the *originals* folder must be readable, while the *storage* folder
-    including all subfolders must be readable and writeable.

 Now open http://localhost:2342/ in a Web browser to see the user interface.
 Sign in with the user `admin` and the initial password configured via `PHOTOPRISM_ADMIN_PASSWORD`.